boldflight/BibleConverter/test_EPUB/output/matt.md

 ### The Arrival of the Son of Man

-[29] “Immediately after the suffering of those days, the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of heaven will be shaken.
+[29] “Immediately after the suffering of those days, _the_ _sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of heaven will be shaken_.
 [30] Then the sign of the Son of Man will appear in heaven, and all the tribes of the earth will mourn.
-They will see the Son of Man arriving on the clouds of heaven with power and great glory.
+They will see _the Son of Man arriving on the clouds of heaven_ with power and great glory.
 [31] And he will send his angels with a loud trumpet blast, and they will gather his elect from the four winds, from one end of heaven to the other.

 ### The Parable of the Fig Tree